 Or you could start a nursery business where you grow potted plants and sell them in a nursery environment.

 Or you could grow herbs in your yard and then harvest and package them for sale who want fresh herbs for their food.
+This requires minimal space and a low upfront investment.

 If you have a little bit more room to work with, you could also grow and harvest vegetables for sale in your yard.